 If you have too much chocolate left over from Easter and the kids lose interest or you want them to ease off, here's what you can do.
 You can cut it into little pieces and freeze it.
-When you make chocolate chip cookies, chocolate chip muffins, or anything else needing chocolate, all you need to do is pull out some of the chocolate pieces from the freezer and you are set!
-No need to buy any chocolate chips until you are all out of the leftovers!

 How long can you freeze candy canes for?
 I'm pretty sure you can freeze them but I need to know how long.
 Please if you know e-mail me at Gianni6@aol.com and put in the subject candy cane post.
 Thanks a lot!

 By Linda C. from Topeka, KS

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.

 Now is the time to gather up as much of the uneaten Halloween candy and stash it in your freezer or at least hide it from the kids.